rocketlend/protocol/README.md

 protocol, and "borrowers" who borrow RPL from the protocol to stake on Rocket Pool nodes.

-A lender is assigned a unique identifier when they register with Rocketlend.
+A lender is assigned a unique identifier when they register with Rocket Lend.
 They provide a withdrawal address (to which funds from the protocol will be sent), which can be changed.